Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Models and Methods

 \section{Models and Methods}

 We first describe our model of a repeated two-player game between users and developers, allowing for adaptive trust-based user strategies and strategic choices by developers.
-We then specify the evolutionary dynamics we analyse in both infinite and finite populations.
+We then specify the evolutionary dynamics analysed in both infinite and finite populations.
 Finally, we provide details on Reinforcement Learning approach.